-Zone Minimum net site area Specific Purpose (Hospital) For hospitals - no minimum net site area.
+Zone Minimum net site area Zone Avanimum net site ureu Specific 1.
+For hospitals - no minimum net site area.
+Purpose (Hospital) 2.
 For activities other than hospitals, the minimum net site area for the alternate zones specified below apply.
 Hospital Alternate Zone Lady King Hospital Residential Hills St Georges, Nurse Maude, Southern Cross, Mary Potter, Montreal House and Christchurch Hospitals.
 Residential Medium Density Princess Margaret Hospital Residential Suburban Density Transition Specific Purpose (Airport) No minimum net site area.
 Specific Purpose (School) No minimum net site area.
 Clarification - for activities other than education activities, the alternate zones specified in Chapter 21 apply Specific Purpose (Tertiary education) No minimum net site area.
 Clarification - for activities other than education activities, the alternate zones specified in Chapter 21 apply.
 Specific Purpose (Golf Resort) No minimum net site area in the Specific Purpose (Golf Resort) Zone at Clearwater and at the Christchurch Golf Resort.
-Concept Plan No subdivision shall take place within Academy Activity Areas A, A1 & A2 2.
-Sequencing standards - Christchurch Golf Resort a.
-Prior to the Council signing a section 224 certificate under the Act, for the 71st residential allotment in the Resort Community activity Areas, i.
-The golf course and wetlands within the golf course shall have been constructed and planted in accordance with 21.9.3.2.2 RD6; and ii.
-A Management Plan for the adjoining Open Space-Margins and Water Zone shall have been lodged with and approved by the Council, which makes provision for indigenous planting (indicating species, layout and density), and which is in accordance with the outline development plan for the Christchurch Golf Resort at Appendix 2 to Chapter 21.9, for a public access track along the River, for a bridleway from the Styx River to Spencerville Road, and for a bridge providing public vehicular access across the Styx River;
+Concept Plan a.
+No subdivision shall take place within Academy Activity Areas A, A1 & A2 Christchurch Golf Resort shown on the outline development plan in Appendix 2 to Chapter 21.9, unless a concept plan has been lodged with and approved by the Council for that activity area in accordance with Rule 21.9.3.2.2 RD6 Concept plans.

-- iii.
+- 2. Sequencing standards Christchurch Golf Resort - a.
+Prior to the Council signing a section 224 certificate under the Act, for the 71st residential allotment in the Resort Community activity Areas, - The golf course and wetlands within the golf course shall have been constructed and planted in accordance with 21.9.3.2.2 RD6; and - ii.
+A Management Plan for the adjoining Open Space-Margins and Water Zone shall have been lodged with and approved by the Council, which makes provision for indigenous planting (indicating species, layout and density), and which is in accordance with the outline development plan for the Christchurch Golf Resort at Appendix 2 to Chapter 21.9, for a public access track along the River, for a bridleway from the Styx River to Spencerville Road, and for a bridge providing public vehicular access across the Styx River; - iii.
 50% of the planting identified in the Management Plan for the Open Space Margins and Water Zone shall have been completed; and - iv.
 Legal instruments shall have been registered against the head title, securing: - A. Public pedestrian access over the access track identified in the Management Plan, and - B. Public access for the purpose of a bridleway from the Styx River to Spencerville Road. - b.
 Prior to the Council signing a section 224 certificate under the Act, for the 120th residential allotment in the Resort Community Activity Areas, - i.
 All of the planting identified in the concept plan for adjoining Open Space Margins and Water Zone approved by the Council shall have been completed; and - ii.
-The public access track, the bridleway from the Styx River to Spencerville Road and the bridge across the Styx River shall have been constructed. - 3.
-Any subdivision shall only be for the purpose of creating allotments to be used for any activity permitted in the zone or for which resource consent is held, or for conservation purposes, permitted utilities or boundary adjustments. - 4.
+The public access track, the bridleway from the Styx River to Spencerville Road and the bridge across the Styx River shall have been constructed. - Any subdivision shall only be for the purpose of creating allotments to be used for any activity permitted in the zone or for which resource consent is held, or for conservation purposes, permitted utilities or boundary adjustments. - 4.
 Allotments for residential units, resort apartments or resort hotel bedrooms shall only be subdivided when a building or buildings are still allowable for that allotment within the maximum number limited specified for the zones.